 Starting, leading and concluding a GD are essential techniques to get noticed and earn brownie points in a Group Discussion.

-Group Discussion (GD) is an essential part of B-School selection process.
+Group Discussion (GD) is an essential part of MBA Colleges selection process.
 A GD is conducted to test various managerial skills such as communication, leadership, rational, analytical, interpersonal, etc. There are many ways in which you can make your performance impressive and effective in a GD.

 So, how do you ensure that the panellists notice you during a Group Discussion?
 Starting a GD is a great move towards grabbing the attention of the panellists.
-But be careful of what you speak while beginning a GD, as that may make or break your chances of getting through to the Personal Interview round.
+But be careful of what you speak while beginning a GD, as that may make or break your chances of getting through to the Personal Interview round for top mba colleges.
 Once the topic is announced, take a moment to absorb the topic of GD and start by saying something relevant to the topic.
 Then initiate the GD as most of your fellow members would probably be trying to understand the topic too.

 How and Why to Start a GD?

 - By beginning a Group Discussion, you not only seize an opportunity to speak but also you grab everybody’s attention.

 - By starting a GD you will get maximum uninterrupted time to present your views and skills to the examiner as other participants are still busy in understanding the topic.

 - Try to make an impression through your content and communication skills while beginning a GD.

 - While initiating a Group Discussion, you should not stammer or quote wrong facts.